 Tips to Engaging Remote Call Center Agents

-As call centers transition to remote, work from home, environments, one challenge they may face are keeping their remote agents engaged.
+When call centers transition to remote work from home environments one challenge they may face are keeping their remote agents engaged.
 While there are many benefits that working from home offers, one aspect that agents may miss about not being in the office each day is the social aspect.
 It may be an adjustment at first learning how to best keep your employees engaged in the remote environment.

 The following tips include ideas to keep your remote call center agents engaged:

 1. Regular Communication.

 One thing that agents may miss about not being in the office each day is the social aspect.
 There are a variety of ways you can still communicate virtually, both work-related and socially.

 - Schedule daily, weekly, or monthly video or call chats with your team.